PiotrSiatkowski/standard-ide-keyboard-shortcuts/README.md

 <p align="justify">We often use non-numeric keybaords (e.g in laptops).
 This is the reason that any shortcut containing key from numeric part of keyboard is not allowed.</p>

 <p align="justify">I am human and although I have five fingers per hand I don't wanna to use them all at the same time.
 So every shortcut can be composed of one main key and at most two functional keys.
-Sorry, I wouldn't remember G + Ctrl + Shift + Alt + "God knows what else" anyway.
-Ok, there is an exception from this (custom tools view windows).</p>
+Sorry, I wouldn't remember G + Ctrl + Shift + Alt + "God knows what else" anyway.</p>

 <p align="justify">There are only three functional keys allowed.
 Ctrl like "control behaviour".
 Shift like "shift behaviour".
 Alt like "alternate behaviour".
 Only shortcuts allowed without using functional keys are F1 - F12.
 Common, these keys were designed to serve as function keys, am I right?.</p>